Doctor Who and the Silurians: Plot

+The Doctor and Liz discover a Silurian base with the signal device, where they witness a Silurian being revived from hibernation by a machine, explaining the energy drains that the reactor has been experiencing.

 Masters, the Permanent Under-Secretary in charge of the centre, arrives.
 The Doctor tells them about the Silurians in the caves, urging peaceful contact.
 However, this is ignored when Quinn's assistant reveals that he was killed by the Silurian he held captive.
 The Doctor attempts to warn the Silurians, but they put him in a cage.
-The older Silurian tells the Doctor how their race retreated underground when they saw the Moon approaching Earth millions of years ago.
-The hibernation mechanism malfunctioned, and they did not revive until a new power source was discovered.
-A young Silurian orders Baker infected with bacteria before he is released.
-The older Silurian releases the Doctor, giving him a canister of the bacteria so he can discover a cure.
-The younger Silurian usurps and kills the older one for this act, becoming the new leader.
-The Doctor reaches the centre and warns everyone to stay away from Baker, who collapses with the infection.
-Masters decides to return to London, unaware that he has been infected.
-Baker is taken to a local hospital and dies.

-The Doctor begins work on a cure.
-Masters has reached London and eludes the search parties looking for him.
-The bacteria spreads, and deaths begin.
-The Doctor finds a cure, but the Silurians attack the centre and abduct him.
-Liz discovers the formula for the cure, which is soon mass-produced and distributed.
-The Silurians intend to force the Doctor to use the reactor to provide power to a weapon to destroy the Van Allen Belt and make the Earth's environment hostile to humankind.
+He is able to reason with the leader of the Silurians, who attempts to convince his brethren to find a way of co-existing with humans.
+The younger Silurian refuses and kills the leader, usurping the title as leader.

+Baker is later infected with a deadly strain of bacteria by the Silurians before he is released, resulting in an epidemic to spread across Britain.
+The Doctor is able to find a cure, which is mass produced, ending the epidemic.

-The Doctor overloads the reactor and tells the younger Silurian that the area will be irradiated for at least 25 years.
+The Doctor, Liz and the Brigadier are then abducted by the Silurians and taken to the power plant, where the Doctor overloads the reactor and tells the younger Silurian that the area will be irradiated for at least 25 years.
 The Silurians re-enter the caves to hibernate until the danger has passed.
 Since the mechanism is faulty, the younger Silurian will stay awake to operate it and sacrifice his life.
 The Doctor and Liz repair the reactor.
 The younger Silurian realises he has been duped into sending his race back to sleep.
 He attacks the Doctor but is shot by the Brigadier.

-Later, the Doctor tells Liz that he proposes to revive the Silurians and try to reach a peaceful compromise between them and humanity.
-However, the Brigadier has other orders, and the Silurian base is blown up.
-The Doctor is horrified at this act of genocide, but Liz suggests that the Brigadier was acting on orders of his superiors.
+The Doctor insists that the caves are to remain untouched to allow the Silurians to hibernate peacefully, hopeful that talks of peace may occur between them and humankind in the future.
+However, the Brigadier orders the caves to be destroyed, killing the Silurians inside and horrifying the Doctor, who opposed the mass murder of the Silurians.